theislab/Chem-PerturBridge/README.md

 ```

 ## Project structure:
-The structure of the script folder:
+The structure of the repo:
 ```
 tree .
 ├── pipelines